Why Native Plants

 How do I know if a plant is considered native?

 If you live in or around Portland, OR, you probably live in the Willamette Valley.
 The plants that we advocate for are considered native to the lower Willamette Valley.
-The reference guides we promote are City of Portland's Portland Plant List and Metro's Native Plants for Willamette Valley Yards.
+A few reference guides we love are City of Portland's Portland Plant List and Metro's Native Plants for Willamette Valley Yards.